 A question came up on the boards recently about units of measurement in the Antarean universe.
 Many are already established across the supplements, so we thought it might be a good idea to pull them together into one place.

-The yan is the normal distance of measurement for height and length (approximately five metres or one rod), then there is kiloyan, milliyan, etc. If you need to, directionality has to be more like Andy’s notation, in 3D space using relative declination.
+The yan is the normal distance of measurement for height and length (approximately five metres or one rod), then there is kiloyan, milliyan, etc. If you need to, directionality has to be something that, in 3D space, uses relative declination.
 For ease of _our_ understanding it might be a good idea to keep to degrees as every world is likely to have a different measurement and the IMTel would translate it’s own, internal system to whoever was listening!

 In-system measurements use the Standard Astronomical Unit (SAU), based on an ancient standard that approximates to 30 million kiloyan.
 This probably came from Old Earth – wherever it is, now.